ggxchain/ggxnode/README.md

 From the repository's root directory execute following commands in order:

 #### Sydney - our public testnet:
+You have to create keys before running a validator node and store a backup of them.
-**Make sure to check [https://docs.ggxchain.io/](https://docs.ggxchain.io/) for requirements and documentation for running a Validator node.**
+**Make sure** to check [https://docs.ggxchain.io/](https://docs.ggxchain.io/) for requirements and documentation for running a Validator node.

 ```bash
 docker build -f Dockerfile.sydney -t ggxchain-node:sydney .